Sylius/Sylius/docs/components/Product/basic_usage.rst

 .. note::
-   Same as in **Archetype** case, you can use **Option** objects from this component, the :doc:`/components/Variation/index` or your custom. |br| Every model implementing the :ref:`component_variation_model_option-interface` is supported.
+   Same as in **Archetype** case, you can use **Option** objects from this component, the :doc:`/components/Variation/index` or your custom.
+   Every model implementing the :ref:`component_variation_model_option-interface` is supported.